15 Things That Pose a Threat To Hedgehogs

-Traps not only attract the attention of rats but also juvenile hedgehogs looking to nest in these boxes that are dark, dry, and safe in the corner of the garden.
+Traps attract not only the attention of rats but also juvenile hedgehogs looking to nest in these boxes that are dark, dry, and safe in the corner of the garden.

 Oil and Grease

-Hedgehogs are not interested in oil or grease for food but their curiosity may get them in trouble as these toxic materials can coat their bodies.
+Hedgehogs are not interested in oil or grease for food, but their curiosity may get them in trouble as these toxic materials can coat their bodies.

 Open Food Cans